incrhst/qrtick-blog/blog/ticket-availability-control.md

 **1. Calendar Dates and Times**
 Perfect when you know exactly when you want sales to start:
-- "VIP tickets available December 1st at 2:00 PM"
+- "VIP tickets available July 1st at 2:00 PM"
-- "Early bird ends January 15th at midnight"
+- "Early bird ends July 15th at midnight"

 **2. Days Before Event**
 Perfect for consistent timing across multiple events: